sierragreen379/sierragreen379/README.md

 - 📄 Learn about my experiences from my **[resume](https://drive.google.com/file/d/1N8sEq1r_oVAcfIEu97hZWwLrxd8BmXmo/view?usp=sharing)**

-- ⚡ Fun fact: **I am a full-time mother to the cutest little boy this side of the Mississippi!
-Also, I hate coffee.
+- ⚡ Fun fact: **I am the mother to the cutest little boy this side of the Mississippi!
+Also, I highly dislike coffee.
 But I will eat all the cookies you don't have locked away 😆**

 <h3 align="center">Connect with me:</h3>
 <p align="center">